Household dangers for your pet

 Dr Edward Bassingthwaighte is a holistic veterinarian, and a world-leading expert in silent pain in pets.
 Dr Edward is passionate about fresh raw whole foods for dogs.
 He is the founder of the Whole Energy Body Balance method- a profoundly healing bodywork modality for pet parents and pet wellness professionals to relieve silent pain, anxiety and trauma in pets.
 Join Dr Edward's free masterclass on silent pain in pets here.

-If you liked this article, check out Narelle Cooke’s article Detox Signs, Symptoms and Support for Our Pets.
+If you liked this article, check out Narelle Cooke’s article https://www.bigdogpetfoods.com/guides/detox-signs-symptoms-and-support-for-our-pets.

 If you liked this article, please share on Facebook.